 Node and component

 The core workflow of Cocos Creator is focused on component-based development.
 The component-based framework is also known as the component-entity system (or Entity-Component System).
-Simply put, we create gameplay elements with component combination instead of class inheritance.
+Simply put, we create gameplay elements with component combination (or composition) instead of class inheritance.

 Create Renderer Nodes/Sprite Node: